gregurco/jobeet-tutorial/docs/days/day-1.md

 ![Debug toolbar](../files/images/screenshot_1.png)

 That’s all for today.
 You can find the code from this day here: [https://github.com/gregurco/jobeet/tree/day1][8].
-See you on the next day of this tutorial when we will talk about what exactly the Jobeet website will be about!
+See you on the next day of this tutorial when we will talk about what exactly the Jobeet site will be about!

 ## Additional information
 - [Installing & Setting up the Symfony Framework][10]